Biden wins presidency, Trump denied second term in White House, Fox News projects

 BIDEN TRANSITION TEAM'S WORK UNDERWAY

-"The core values of this nation, our standing in the world, our very democracy, everything that has made America -- America -- is at stake,” the former vice president emphasized as he announced his candidacy for president in April of last year, ending months of intrigue and media speculation.
+"The core values of this nation, our standing in the world, our very democracy, everything that has made America America is at stake,” Biden said as he announced his candidacy for president in April of last year, ending months of intrigue and media speculation.

-Biden entered a record-setting, jam-packed field of contenders for the Democratic presidential nomination, and he repeatedly took attacks from his more progressive rivals over his stance on the issues and his record during his four-plus decades as a senator from Delaware and vice president in the Obama administration.
-During the summer and fall of 2019, Biden was in the line of fire, as the front-runner in the race weathered a barrage of attacks.
+Biden entered a record-setting, jam-packed field of contenders for the nomination and repeatedly took attacks from his more progressive rivals over his stance on the issues and his record during his four-plus decades as a senator from Delaware and vice president in the Obama administration.
+During summer and fall 2019, Biden was in the line of fire as the front-runner in the race.

-Biden, who had struggled with fundraising since his campaign launch, saw his standing in the polls deteriorate at the end of last year and early this year, as progressive champion Sen. Bernie Sanders soared.
-And, the former vice president appeared on the ropes in February, after disappointing and distant showings in the Iowa caucuses and the New Hampshire primary, the first two contests in the presidential nomination calendar.
+Biden, who had struggled with fundraising since his campaign launch, saw his standing in the polls deteriorate at the end of last year and early this year, as progressive champion Sen. Bernie Sanders of Vermont, soared.
+The former vice president appeared on the ropes in February, after disappointing showings in the Iowa caucuses and New Hampshire primary, the first two contests in the presidential nomination calendar.

-But, a landslide victory in the South Carolina primary on the last day of February, followed by sweeping victories three days later in the coast-to-coast Super Tuesday contests, vaulted Biden back to front-runner status.
+But a landslide victory in the South Carolina primary on the last day of February, followed by sweeping victories three days later in the coast-to-coast Super Tuesday contests, vaulted Biden back to front-runner status.

 Most of his rivals quickly dropped out of the race as moderates and establishment Democrats rallied around Biden.
-After a continued streak of primary victories in March and early April, Sanders – who was Biden’s last rival for the nomination – ended his bid and endorsed the former vice president.
+After a continued streak of primary victories in March and early April, Sanders – Biden’s last rival for the nomination – ended his bid and endorsed his rival.

 Biden entered a general election contest against Trump badly behind the GOP incumbent in the crucial fundraising and campaign organization metrics.
-At the same time, the White House race instantly was upended as the coronavirus pandemic swept the nation, forcing millions to self-isolate and shuttering major parts of the economy, triggering the worst recession since the Great Depression eight decades ago.
+At the same time, the White House race instantly was upended as the pandemic swept the nation, forcing millions to self-isolate and shuttering major parts of the economy, triggering the worst recession since the Great Depression eight decades ago.

 GEORGIA SENATE RACE: PERDUE, OSSOFF HEAD TO RUNOFF AFTER HIGHLY COMPETITIVE CAMPAIGN